machfund/freetonso/README.md

-# TRICKS and TIPS
+# TRICKS and TIPS:
 When you enter a seed phrase use space between words.
 Do not place space before/after the last word of the seed phrase.

-# STAKING Shortcut
+# STAKING Shortcut:

 STEP 1: